Interview

 [ww.
 The bacteria on the skin

-has no open skin wound to migrate to being constantly surface wiped.
-Tattoo
+has no open skin wound to migrate to, being constantly surface wiped.

 inks have alcohol which kills bacteria.
-This anyone can see as part of the
+Wiping is part of the

 procedure.
 Infections are less than rare.